IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

 Text Domain: iqbible
 Domain Path: /languages

 Embed a comprehensive, interactive Bible study experience directly into your WordPress site.
-Uses the IQ Bible API for dynamic content (free tier available).

 == Description ==

 Embed a comprehensive, interactive Bible study experience directly into your WordPress site with the **IQBible Study Bible Plugin**.
-This open-source plugin leverages the powerful [IQ Bible API](https://rapidapi.com/vibrantmiami/api/iq-bible) (requires a free or paid API key from RapidAPI) to fetch and display a wide range of Bible-related data dynamically.
+This open-source plugin leverages the powerful IQ Bible API](https://rapidapi.com/vibrantmiami/api/iq-bible) (requires a free or paid API key from RapidAPI) to fetch and display a wide range of Bible-related data dynamically.

 Offer your visitors the ability to: